JonGurakuqi/Supply-Chain-System-Dynamics-Simulation/README.md

-The base structure.
+Without Data | The base structure.
 Three stages, the core external flows, no quantities yet.
 This is the skeleton the analysis starts from.

 ```
                     Outside Region (AT, CZ)